Do I Need Therapy? Questions to Ask Yourself Before Deciding

 Therapy in San Diego and Across California

-I offer individual therapy and marriage counseling for adults, with sessions available in person in San Diego and online throughout California.
+I offer individual therapy and marriage counseling for adults, with sessions available in person San Diego and online throughout California.
+Or, need group support through a biblical lens: Christian Women’s Group San Diego.

 If you’ve been wondering whether therapy might help, that curiosity alone is often a meaningful first step.